dedis/odyssey/docs/introduction.md

 # Auditable Sharing and Management of Sensitive Data Across Jurisdictions

+Because sharing sensitive data between multiple distrustfull parties can be a challenge, Odyssey makes use of state-of-the-art secret management on the blockchain, coupled with an enclave deleviery mechanism, to ensure controlled and safe delivery of the data, as well as proper destruction with controller life-cycle.
+At rest, data are stored encrypted on a private cloud provider.
+Data can be requested and decrypted based on the attribute of a project that clearly defines the context on wich the data will be used.
+Data are never decrypted outside a virtual machine created on fly for that purpose.
+The lifecycle of the VM ensures that unencrypted data are deleted after use, preventing accidental or malicious leakage.

 This repo holds all the components necessary to run the Odyssey projects.
 You will find 3 components:

 - **Data Scientist Manager**, user application that delivers requested datasets to an encalve
 - **Data Owner Manager**, user application that allows one to upload and update datasets